 3.54 The Law Society of England and Wales, the Bar Council, Dr Mills and participants at the London workshops stated that another way in which the ECJs decision-making could be improved was for the UK to intervene more frequently in cases before the ECJ.
 Of those respondents, the Law Society of England and Wales, including those practitioners who responded to its own consultation, said that the UK should intervene to ensure the ‘commercial context was understood’.
 The other respondents said that intervening would allow the ‘common law perspective to be represented’.
 At the Edinburgh and Brussels workshops, participants stated that some of the criticism over the rulings had arisen because the judgments have been misunderstood or people had failed to understand the context in which they had been made.

 Strike up, pipers ?

 Messenger

 My lord, your brother John is ta'en in flight,

 And brought with armed men back to Messina.

+Benedick

 Think not on him till to-morrow:

 I'll devise thee brave punishments for him.